-A sporadic case is:

-- An imported case of dengue (clinically suspected or confirmed), - A possible locally-acquired case (not confirmed).
+A sporadic case is an imported case of dengue (clinically suspected or confirmed),

-When there is no current dengue activity most possible locally-acquired cases are false alarms, ie the person does not have dengue fever.
+When there is no current dengue activity it is possible locally-acquired cases are false alarms, ie the person does not have dengue fever.
 However, because they could be bona fide cases, they require immediate follow up and mosquito control action.